The Right Reverend Richard Pius Miles, O.P., D.D.

-Currently Bishop Kmiec is a member of the Bishops’ Secretariat for Catholic-Jewish Relations and the Secretariat for Catholic-Orthodox Relations.
-He also serves on the Bishops’ Committee on the Laity.
-Bishop Kmiec is chairman of the Bishops’ Committee on the Permanent Diaconate and of Region V of the National Conference of Catholic Bishops.
+Bishop Kmiec was a member of the Bishops’ Secretariat for Catholic-Jewish Relations and the Secretariat for Catholic-Orthodox Relations.
+He also served on the Bishops’ Committee on the Laity.
+Bishop Kmiec served as chairman of the Bishops’ Committee on the Permanent Diaconate and of Region V of the National Conference of Catholic Bishops.

 He was Bishop of Buffalo for eight years and retired in 2012.